Top 10 Best Samurai Jack Characters

 23 Imakandi

-The Imakandi got to be one of the most badass groups ever seen.
-They chased Jack very well, and were able to set him free afterwards
+The Imakandi have to be one of the most badass groups ever seen.
+They chased Jack very well and were able to set him free afterward.

 25 Da Samurai